maartenpaauw/model-states-for-filament-docs/README.md

 ### State Column

+The `StateColumn` will display the related model state within a table.

+TODO: afbeelding van een tabel met state hier.

 When using the `StateColumn` component, this plug-in will automatically generate a label for the current state.
 If you want to have a custom label, you can implement the `HasLabel` interface.